francoisdevlin/config-expressions/examples/README.md

     'app9_user'

 ## 005 basic regex
 The enum matcher is a valuable way to use a union type.
 However, you must explicitly include every match you want to include.
 Sometimes it is more useful to match a more general pattern, such as a regular expression.
 This example shows a regex matcher at work.
-The regex is specified in the pattern `/app\\w/$app_name.db.user`.
+The regex is specified in the expression `/app\\w/$app_name.db.user`.
 Notice the following

 * The regex is specified with `/` delimters on each end.
 * The exact value of the regex is being captured in the variable `app_name`